Daniel J. Frey

 Myth is a corruption of truth.

-Simply, lies that we believe which give us comfort from reality.
+Simply, I use the term 'myth' to describe lies that we believe, which give us comfort from reality.

 Need it put more plainly?

-With the added benefit that our fairytale is true and everyone else’s fairytale is a lie.
+With the added complexity that our fairytale is true and everyone else's fairytale is a lie.

 Myth is a large umbrella that shelters many a human belief.